 Ramin Abbasi

-PhD Candidate in Engineering Science
+PhD Candidate in Engineering Science at KU Leuven

 Ramin Abbasi graduated from KU Leuven as a mechanical engineer with a focus on systems and control theory in 2017.
 His interest in mathematical optimization led him to research in the field of optimal control theory.
 His thesis focused on an optimal co-design of controllers (Linear Feedback and Model Predictive Controller) and trajectory for systems using nonlinear programming.
 He is investigating model predictive algorithms for compressor room control at Atlas Copco.